 associations were observed between maternal Hb levels and GDM in the study (37)

 Wu et al. A total of 1911 singleton mothers were included.
 After multivariable adjustment, Hb levels > 130 g/L in the second trimester increased the risk of LBW (odds ratio [OR], 2.54; 95% confidence interval [CI], 1.12–5.76).
-In the third trimester of gestation, compared with women whose Hb levels between 110 and 119 g/L, women with Hb levels > 130 g/L had an increased risk of LBW (OR, 2.20; 95% CI, 1.07–4.51) and SGA (OR, 2.00; 95% CI, 1.05– 3.80).
+In the third trimester of gestation, compared with women whose Hb levels were between 110 and 119 g/L, women with Hb levels > 130 g/L had an increased risk of LBW (OR, 2.20; 95% CI, 1.07–4.51) and SGA (OR, 2.00; 95% CI, 1.05– 3.80).
 When we compared the highest and lowest quartiles of changes in the Hb across the second and third trimesters, the adjusted ORs were 0.35 (95% CI: 0.18–0.68) for PTB and 0.47 (95% CI: 0.23–0.98) for LBW.
 (38)

 Guifang Deng:- In addition, recent reviews have shown that the relationship between Hb levels and adverse pregnancy events is mainly affected by the time point of Hb determination (39).
-Some studies have shown that anemia in first – trimester was significantly related to adverse pregnancy outcomes (40, 41, 42) , while other studies have shown that this relationship was more significant in the second or third trimesters (43).
-Furthermore, there have been few studies on the changes of Hb levels between the second and third trimester of gestation on maternal and infant pregnancy outcomes.
+Some studies have shown that anaemia in the first – trimester was significantly related to adverse pregnancy outcomes (40, 41, 42) , while other studies have shown that this relationship was more significant in the second or third trimesters (43).
+Furthermore, there have been few studies on the changes in Hb levels between the second and third trimester of gestation on maternal and infant pregnancy outcomes.
 Interestingly, previous studies have only measured Hb concentrations at single time points and have few tracked changes over time during pregnancy.

 Methodology